UTSC-CSCC09-Programming-on-the-Web/project-runalot/README.md

 ## Alpha Version Milestone

-Implementing user authentication and set up chatrooms that other people can join and solve problems together, adding friends.
+Implementing user authentication and set up chatrooms that other people can join and solve problems together, adding friends, notification system.

 ## Beta Version Milestone

-Implementing screen sharing and viewing, implementing leadership board, and user stats for each user, notification system
+Implementing screen sharing and viewing, implementing leadership board, and user stats for each user, deploying the app.

 ## Final Version